brooksdubois/opentui-game-of-set/README.md

 ## Running the project

 Contains an executable App built for Apple Silicon.
+Simply download the zipped repo and run.

-Otherwise:
+### Otherwise

 Install deps in the bun project: